 English and Theatre Studies at Melbourne

-We are a leading research hub for critical thinking in English and Theatre Studies across genres and historical periods.
-Our program is recognised nationally and internationally for its world-class research, scholarship and teaching.
+The program is a leading research hub for critical thinking in English and Theatre Studies across genres and historical periods.
+The English and Theatre Studies program is recognised nationally and internationally for its world-class research, scholarship and teaching.

 Our scholars are experts in: